The SAT and ACT

 Complete a practice exam

-Most guidance counselors have practice SAT and ACT exams available in their office.
+Most school counselors have practice SAT and ACT exams available in their office.
 Pick up one of each and spend a weekend working on them.
 Check your answers and when you encounter a question that you are not familiar with, consult with your teachers.
 Teachers and guidance counselors are eager to see their students succeed on exams, and as such, they will be more than willing to give you the advice and answers that you need.
 For more resources and other versions of practice questions, fish around online.
 There are many credible sites that offer test prep work for free.

 Read